 Basis of Design

-One key aspect in achieving quality in AtoN structural design solutions is the presence of a Basis of Design document, including a clear requirements statement supplied by the AtoN manager.
+One key document that exists to define and therefore achieve AtoN structural design project objectives is the Basis of Design document, which includes a clear requirements statement supplied by the AtoN manager.
 This principle is expressed in Guideline G1133.

 Requirements statement